 In mid-April of 2019 a Piracy attempt was made by 8 men in a pirogue against a yacht transiting from Trinidad to Grenada, with shots fired at the crew and yacht, damaging the yacht.
 The captain and crew were not injured.

 The CSSN Piracy in Trinidad/Grenada – ZOOM-TAP interactive infographic displays the locations and the details of the 7 latest events.
-Note that there are also 2 events off the Paria peninsula of Venezuela.
+Note that there are also 2 events off the Paria peninsula of Venezuela, west of Trinidad.

 The Trinidad Coast Guard advises that pirogues are active from the south coast of Grenada and moving out to the north and east of Tobago to move marijuana and other contraband to Toco at the northeast corner of Trinidad.
 The pirogues are active around the gas drilling rigs as these are used as landmarks for boats without navigation equipment.
 However, the pirogues range all over the area, from the north coast of Venezuela to Tobago and to the south coast of Grenada.